Da'Rick Rogers

-Da'Rick Jamal Rogers (born June 18, 1991) is a former American football wide receiver.
-He played college football at Tennessee and Tennessee Tech, and signed with the Buffalo Bills as an undrafted free agent in 2013.
+Da'Rick Jamal Rogers (born June 18, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and Tennessee Tech Golden Eagles, and signed with the Buffalo Bills as an undrafted free agent in 2013.

-Early years
+Early life

 Rogers was born in Atlanta, Georgia.
 He initially attended Darlington School in Rome, Georgia, before transferring to Calhoun High School after his sophomore year.
 During his junior year, he had 66 receptions for 1,300 yards and 11 touchdowns, helping lead Calhoun to the Class AA finals.
 As a senior, he had 84 receptions and 22 touchdowns, and set a single-season state record with 1,647 receiving yards, again helping Calhoun reach the state finals.
 Following his senior season, Rogers was named to MaxPreps.com's Small Schools All-American Team, as well as Georgia's "All-Decade Team" for the 2000s.

 Rogers was ranked as the second best wide receiver recruit, and the ninth best overall recruit, by Rivals.com in 2010, and was labelled a 5-star recruit by both Rivals and Scout.
 He originally committed to the Georgia Bulldogs, but in February 2010 switched his commitment to the Tennessee Volunteers, where he joined Calhoun teammate Nash Nance.
 In the days following his decommitment, Rogers engaged in a war of words on Twitter with Georgia safety Bacarri Rambo.